dkandalov/dkandalov.github.io/_posts/2018-11-28-type-variance-of-an-assignment.md

-It is possible to rewrite `read` and `write` in a more generic way using type parameters and the functions will keep all the properties described above.
+It is possible to rewrite `read` and `write` in a more generic way using type parameters.
+The rewritten functions will keep all the properties described above.
 <kotlin>
 fun &lt;T&gt; read(): T = error("👻")
 fun &lt;T&gt; write(value: T) {}